Hokianga: Industry

 The first major industry of the region was based around the kauri trees, both logging and the gum, the strong thick resin which came from the trees.
 After the forests started to thin, dairying and cheese production took over as the mainstay of the economy, but they too fell away after the closure of the Motukaraka Dairy Cooperative in 1953.
 For a while during the 1970s and 1980s, there was little economic base for the area, and it became a haven for alternative lifestylers.

-In recent years, however, tourism has become of significance to the region.
+In recent years, however, tourism has been revived in the region.
 Attractions such as the great kauri trees of the Waipoua Forest (including the country's largest tree, Tane Mahuta), the historic waterfront villages of Kohukohu and Rawene, cafes, the Horeke basalts, beaches, historic buildings, nature walks, horse trekking, boat trips, and fishing are bringing more visitors every year.
 In 2002 the first walking tracks were opened at the Wairere Boulders allowing a close inspection of the basalt rocks in the Wairere valley.
+Hokianga offers varied and interesting accommodation for all styles and budgets for travelers who prefer a quieter holiday than the busier east coast offers.
+A visit to the Hokianga is to see what New Zealand was like in previous decades with unspoiled landscapes.

 Notable people

-Three iconic and very different figures in New Zealand history have been closely associated with the Hokianga.
+Several iconic and very different figures in New Zealand history have been closely associated with the Hokianga.

+Frederick Edward Maning

+Maning arrived in the Hokianga area at age 22, on 30 June 1833, and lived among the Ngāpuhi Māori.
+Maning was tall, strong, a good fighter, good-humoured, and sensitive to local power relationships and personalities.
+He became the esteemed possession of the local war chief and a Pākehā Māori (a European turned native).
+During the signing process of the Treaty of Waitangi in 1840, Maning acted as a translator and advised the local Māori not to sign the treaty.
+He wrote two books, Old New Zealand and A history of the war in the north of New Zealand against the chief Heke, which are now regarded as classics of New Zealand literature.